lucasjct/triggering-workflow/README.md

             -d '{"event_type":"dispatch-event"}'
 ```

 In the example above, we are using the GitHub API to trigger the workflow sending request to `https://api.github.com/repos/<OWNER-REPO>/<PROJECT-NAME>/dispatches`, to endpoint __/dispatches__.
 Note that we are using the TOKEN_ACCESS created on step before.
+We access it with the sintaxy `${{ secrets.TOKEN_ACCESS }}` .

  Now, we need apply to another repository the type `dispatch-event`.

 ### 4 - Apply the correct workflow type to external repository called.